mixmastamyk/console/readme.rst

     >>> fg.green + 'Hello World!' + fg.default
     '\x1b[32mHello World!\x1b[39m'

-But there are even more convenient ways, read on.
+But there are more convenient ways, read on.

 FYI, the string  ``'\x1b'`` represents the ASCII Escape character